Briefpoint

 • Managing client communication and case files

-• Automating billing and invoicing processes
+• Automating legal billing and invoicing processes

 • Generating reports to monitor performance